COVID 19 ACTION PLAN

 The Church and bathrooms will be thoroughly cleaned and disinfected during weekdays in preparation for Sunday Masses.

 BAPTISM – Baptism must be scheduled in advance.
 Please call the Parish Business Office to schedule.

 FUNERALS - Funeral Masses will follow the same guidelines as Sunday and daily Masses.
-Viewings and eulogies will not be allowed in church at this time.
+Viewings and eulogies are allowed in church.
 Live-streaming is available upon request.